 - Temporary lease of other commercial space

-In the time it takes you to restore your existing property or relocate to a new property, you could lose not only money, but employees, loyal customers, a prime location, and much more.
-We will make sure you are paid the full value of your business interruption coverage.
+When it takes you to restore your existing property or relocate to a new one, you could lose not only money but employees, loyal customers, a prime location, and much more.
+We will ensure you are paid the total value of your business interruption coverage.

 Bad Faith Insurance Claims in Florida

-Insurance companies are bound by law to act in good faith as they process your claim.
-That means they must respond in a timely manner, offer a legitimate evaluation of your losses, honor the terms of your policy, and make a fair settlement offer.
-We are often able to secure damages above and beyond our clients’ insurance coverage when insurance companies act in bad faith.
+Insurance companies must act in good faith as they process your claim.
+That means they must respond promptly, offer a legitimate evaluation of your losses, honor the terms of your policy, and make a fair settlement offer.
+We can often secure damages above and beyond our clients’ insurance coverage when companies act in bad faith.
 Examples of bad faith include actions such as the following: